-2.47E Unlike Overall Responsibilities, which often describe permanent areas, activities or management functions in a firm (such as payment services, market-making or human resources) Additional Responsibilities may often have a defined agreed or expected completion date.
-Examples include:

-- material change management or transformation projects, including but not limited to a significant overhaul of a firm's IT systems; the management of aspects relating to a complex acquisition or the authorisation of a new significant entity; - material remediation actions resulting from supervisory discussions, supervisory reviews, such as a skilled persons review under section 166 of FSMA, or enforcement action; - responsibilities which other PRA rules or supervisory statements require or expect firms to allocate to a Senior Manager; and/or https://www.bankofengland.co.uk/prudential-regulation/publication/2015/strengthening-individual-accountability-in-banking-ss 22 Strengthening individual accountability in banking May 2017

-- responsibilities (other than Prescribed Responsibilities) assumed on an interim basis.
+- 2.47E Unlike Overall Responsibilities, which often describe permanent areas, activities or management functions in a firm (such as payment services, market-making or human resources) Additional Responsibilities may often have a defined agreed or expected completion date.
+Examples include: - material change management or transformation projects, including but not limited to a significant overhaul of a firm's IT systems; the management of aspects relating to a complex acquisition or the authorisation of a new significant entity; - material remediation actions resulting from supervisory discussions, supervisory reviews, such as a skilled persons review under section 166 of FSMA, or enforcement action; - responsibilities which other PRA rules or supervisory statements require or expect firms to allocate to a Senior Manager; and/or - responsibilities (other than Prescribed Responsibilities) assumed on an interim basis.
 For instance, where an individual has been given a time-limited approval or temporarily expanded their remit to provide cover for an unforeseen departure. - In deciding whether to include a given deliverable or task as an Additional Responsibility in the SoR of an SMF, firms should take into account the expected duration and materiality of the deliverable or task.
-It follows that not every project an SMF is responsible should be listed in his or her SoR, only those meeting a minimum level of prudential or strategic significance for the firm and with a minimum expected duration. - In the first instance, it is the responsibility of firms to assess whether a deliverable is material enough to warrant inclusion in a given SoR.
-However, the PRA generally expects the following deliverables and task to be reflected in relevant SoRs: - Actions linked to a change of control or significant restructuring, such as a major acquisition, corporate reorganisation, divestment, flotation, the creation of a ring-fenced bank; - Material or urgent actions requested in a Periodic Summary Meeting (PSM) letter; - Material or urgent actions recommended or required following a deepdive by the PRA or FCA, a Skilled Persons Review under Section 166 of FSMA or an internal review by the firm; and - Material or urgent actions in response to or following enforcement by the PRA, FCA or other regulators. - The PRA expects firms to 'cleanse' SoRs periodically or whenever any are Additional Responsibilities are either deemed satisfactorily completed by the Relevant Firm and the PRA or become less significant.

-2.47F While the SoRs of individuals performing the same SMF across different firms will be inevitably similar to some extent, the PRA expects SoRs (and MRMs) to reflect how the business model, complexity, risk profile and size of each firm affect each Senior Manager's responsibilities.
+It follows that not every project an SMF is responsible should be listed in their SoR, only those meeting a minimum level of prudential or strategic significance for the firm and with a minimum expected duration. - In the first instance, it is the responsibility of firms to assess whether a deliverable is material enough to warrant inclusion in a given SoR.
+However, the PRA generally expects the following deliverables and task to be reflected in relevant SoRs: - Actions linked to a change of control or significant restructuring, such as a major acquisition, corporate reorganisation, divestment, flotation, the creation of a ring-fenced bank; - Material or urgent actions requested in a Periodic Summary Meeting (PSM) letter; - Material or urgent actions recommended or required following a deepdive by the PRA or FCA, a Skilled Persons Review under Section 166 of FSMA or an internal review by the firm; and - Material or urgent actions in response to or following enforcement by the PRA, FCA or other regulators. - The PRA expects firms to 'cleanse' SoRs periodically or whenever any are Additional Responsibilities are either deemed satisfactorily completed by the Relevant Firm and the PRA or become less significant. - 2.47F While the SoRs of individuals performing the same SMF across different firms will be inevitably similar to some extent, the PRA expects SoRs (and MRMs) to reflect how the business model, complexity, risk profile and size of each firm affect each Senior Manager's responsibilities.